customink-webops/percona-install/README.md

 Or add it to your role, or directly to a node's recipes.

+Include the percona-install::xtrabackup recipe to install percona xtrabackup

+    include_recipe "percona-install::xtrabackup"

+Or add it to your role, or directly to a node's recipes.

 Include the percona-install::monitoring recipe to install the percona monitoring tools

     include_recipe "percona-install::monitoring"